Berlin Blockade: Deutsche Mark

+The Deutsche Mark is introduced in the Western zones, and the USSR bans its use in the Eastern zone.
+On 22 June 1948, the Ostmark is introduced as currency in the Eastern zone.
 Creation of an economically stable western Germany required reform of the unstable Reichsmark German currency introduced after the 1920s German inflation.
 The Soviets continued the debasing of the Reichsmark, which had undergone severe inflation during the war, by excessive printing, resulting in many Germans using cigarettes as a de facto currency or for bartering.
 The Soviets opposed western plans for a reform.
 They interpreted the new currency as an unjustified, unilateral decision, and responded by cutting all land links between West Berlin and West Germany.
 The Soviets believed that the only currency that should be allowed to circulate was the currency that they issued themselves.

 Anticipating the introduction of a new currency by the other countries in the non-Soviet zones, the Soviet Union in May 1948 directed its military to introduce its own new currency and to permit only the Soviet currency to be used in their sector of Berlin if the other countries brought in a different currency there.
 On 18 June the United States, Britain and France announced that on 21 June the Deutsche Mark would be introduced, but the Soviets refused to permit its use as legal tender in Berlin.
 The Allies had already transported 250,000,000 Deutsche marks into the city and it quickly became the standard currency in all four sectors.
-Stalin looked to force the Western nations to abandon Berlin.

-Start of the Berlin Airlift

-Beginning of the blockade

 The day after the 18 June 1948 announcement of the new Deutsche Mark, Soviet guards halted all passenger trains and traffic on the autobahn to Berlin, delayed Western and German freight shipments and required that all water transport secure special Soviet permission.
 On 21 June, the day the Deutsche Mark was introduced, the Soviet military halted a United States military supply train to Berlin and sent it back to western Germany.
 On 22 June, the Soviets announced that they would introduce the East German mark in their zone.

-That same day, a Soviet representative told the other three occupying powers that "We are warning both you and the population of Berlin that we shall apply economic and administrative sanctions that will lead to the circulation in Berlin exclusively of the currency of the Soviet occupation zone."
-The Soviets launched a massive propaganda campaign condemning Britain, the United States and France by radio, newspaper and loudspeaker.
-The Soviets conducted well-advertised military maneuvers just outside the city.
-Rumors of a potential occupation by Soviet troops spread quickly.
-German communists demonstrated, rioted and attacked pro-West German leaders attending meetings for the municipal government in the Soviet sector.
+The Berlin Blockade (June 1948 – May 1949)

+Beginning of the blockade